private-octopus/picoquic/doc/zero_rtt.md

 server is ready.
 ```

-The figure above provides a very raw desctption of the QUIC connection
+The figure above provides a very raw description of the QUIC connection
 setup, which embeds the setup of a TLS 1.3 session
 (see [RFC 9846](https://www.rfc-editor.org/rfc/rfc9846.html).
 In this exchange, the parties progressively negotiate keys: